-Greetings and happy spring.
+Greetings.
 On behalf of the United States Court of Federal Claims, welcome to our website.

 Patricia E. Campbell-Smith